 Wage Budget: £734,000

-Few thought Messi would leave the club he’s played for all his career.
-With Messi’s departure now written into the history books, a new era has emerged at Barcelona, although the transition may not be as smooth as the Catalans would have hoped for.
+Few thought that Lionel Messi would leave the club that he’s played for all of his career.
+Still, with Messi’s departure now written into the history books, a new era has emerged at Barcelona, although, the transition may not be as smooth as the Catalans would have hoped.

 Barcelona finished third in La Liga last season, their worst finish for 14 years.
-Without their talisman this year, the weight of the Argentine’s absence will be felt on the shoulders of their new signings.
+Without their talisman this year, the weight will be felt on the shoulders of their new signings.
 Memphis Depay, Luuk de Jong, and Sergio Agüero are the attacking players brought in to find the goals whilst Spanish centre back Eric García will look to solidify the defence.

-Barcelona have a transfer budget of £111.83m and a wage budget of £734,000.
-Breaking the £100m mark allows you to explore Messi’s replacements if you’re not satisfied with the current team.
+Barcelona have a transfer budget of £111.83 million and a wage budget of £734,000.
+Breaking the £100 million-mark allows you to explore Messi’s replacements if you’re not satisfied with the current team.

-The old guard of Piqué, Jordi Alba, and Sergio Busquets are all 32-years-old or older and will need replacing in a season or two.
-You can include new signing Sergio Agüero in that category too as he’s now 33-year-old.
+The old guard of Gerard Piqué, Jordi Alba, and Sergio Busquets are all 32-years-old or older and will need replacing in a season or two.
+You can include new signing Sergio Agüero in that category, too, as he’s now 33-year-old.

 Barcelona have some young assets that are worth building around.
-18-year-old Pedri has an 81 rating and a 91 potential rating.
+The 18-year-old midfielder Pedri has an 81 overall rating and a 91 potential rating.
 Other players with a potential rating of 90 or higher include winger Ansu Fati (OVR 76), Frenkie de Jong (OVR 84), and Marc-André ter Stegen (OVR 90).